Christian Walker Player Props: Diamondbacks vs. Phillies

 Christian Walker At The Plate

-- Among the qualified batters in MLB, he ranks 95th in batting average, 112th in on-base percentage, and 43rd in slugging.
+- He ranks 100th in batting average, 115th in on base percentage, and 50th in slugging among the qualifying batters in MLB play.

-- Walker has reached base via a hit in 36 games this season (of 61 played), and had multiple hits in 18 of those games.

-- Walker has driven in a run in 25 games this season (41.0%), including eight games with more than one RBI (13.1%).
-He has also driven in three or more of his team's runs in three contests.
+- Walker has had an RBI in 25 games this season (40.3%), including eight multi-RBI outings (12.9%).
+He has also driven home three or more of his team's runs in three contests.

-- In 33 of 61 games this season, he has scored, and three of those games included multiple runs.
+- He has scored in 53.2% of his games this year, with more than one run scored in 4.8%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.